jankatins/pr-workflow-example/docs/dummy.md

 # Example Text

-Just to give something to produce merge conflicts
+Just to give something to change.
+For additional "merge conflict fun", coordinate to do changes in the same lines:

+A
+B
+C
+D
+E
+F
+G
+H
+I
+J
+K
+L
+M
+N
+O
+P
+Q
+R
+S
+T

 ## What is Lorem Ipsum?